microsoft/sarathi-serve/README.md

 # Sarathi-Serve

-This is the official OSDI'24 artifact submission for paper #444, "Taming Throughput-Latency Tradeoff in LLM Inference with Sarathi-Serve”.
+Sarathi-Serve is a high througput and low-latency LLM serving framework.
+Please refer to our [OSDI'24 paper](https://www.usenix.org/conference/osdi24/presentation/agrawal) for more details.

 ## Setup

 ### Setup CUDA

-Sarathi-Serve has been tested with CUDA 12.1 on A100 and A40 GPUs.
+Sarathi-Serve has been tested with CUDA 12.3 on H100 and A100 GPUs.

 ### Clone repository